mktexan/node-myq/README.md

 ## detectWhenDoorIsClosed()

 Resolves when door closes.
 Use this method once the door starts closing.
-Rejects after 30 second timeout and door is still open
+Rejects after 30 seconds and if the door is still opened

 ## detectWhenDoorIsOpen()

-Resolves when door closes.
-Use this method once the door starts closing.
+Resolves when door opens.
+Use this method once the door starts opening.
-Rejects after 30 second timeout and door is still open
+Rejects after 30 seconds and if the door is still closed

 ## Return Values